 Elect Pro-Environment Leaders.

 Strong policies are only possible when individuals who will fight for our Earth are in power, and when those individuals are elected and bolstered.

 With a wide open Democratic presidential primary, LCV, in partnership with our state league affiliates, and with our allies in the environmental and progressive communities, has embarked on a campaign to elevate the climate crisis in the primary — Change the Climate 2020.
 We have elevated climate action as a top tier issue and have ensured that the next president is committed to taking bold and immediate steps starting on day one.

-LCV Victory Fund and affiliated entities invested $85 million to help elect pro-environment leaders this cycle –the largest investment by any single-issue group.
-With your support, we succeeded in electing almost 60 new members of Congress and flipping the U.S. House to pro-environment—our top electoral goal in 2018 and a key benchmark in our strategic plan to establish pro-environment leadership in Washington, DC by 2020.
-We kept the green Senate firewall intact and made enormous progress at the state and local levels by electing 11 new green governors and nearly 300 new pro-environment state legislators across the U.S.
+LCV Victory Fund and affiliated entities raised or spent over $80 million to help elect pro-environment leaders in 2018—the largest investment by any single-issue group.
+We succeeded in electing almost 60 new members of Congress and flipping the U.S. House to pro-environment—our top electoral goal in 2018 and a key benchmark in our strategic plan to establish pro-environment leadership.
+We held the Senate’s “green firewall” intact and made enormous progress at the state and local levels by electing 11 pro-clean energy governors, and nearly 300 new pro-environment state legislators across the U.S.

 Please stand with LCV as we seize opportunities and pursue our shared goals.
 Together, we will keep the United States moving forward on climate change and protect the one planet we call home.